 Crafting an Equity Minded Ethos

-My junior year of college at the University of Wisconsin- Superior was a transformative one.
+My junior year of college at the University of Wisconsin- Superior was transformative.
 That fall the world watched as the terrorism of 9/11 unfolded before our eyes.
 I started my role as a Resident Advisor (RA), a position that would eventually lead me to a career in student affairs and then on to equity work.
 That year I enrolled in a class, LSTU 268: Alternative Dispute Resolution, instructed by Dr. Maria Cuzzo, then a professor of Legal Studies (now Provost and Vice Chancellor of Academic Affairs at UW-Superior).
 The class asked us to examine different ways to think about conflict and reimagine conflict resolution.
 Dr. Cuzzo pushed us to think about our role and position in the process of mediating conflicts.
-One of the assignments for that class was to craft an ethos statement.
-A statement of character, practice, and our relationship to the world.
+One of the assignments for that class was to craft an ethos statement—a statement of character, practice, and our relationship to the world.

 Each new year I think about that assignment.
 For almost 20 years since that first draft of my assignment, instead of making New Year’s resolutions, every New Year’s Eve I reread my ethos statement.
 Each year I made edits to it as I evolved and the world around me changed.
-As my professional and personal, identities transformed my ethos statements evolved to be more complex, more liberatory, and perhaps more cynical.
+As my professional and personal identities transformed my ethos statements evolved to be more complex, more liberatory, and perhaps more cynical.
 But it always reminded me of how I want to respond to the world and of my responsibilities to the people who inhabit it.

 How would you relate to the world if you had a responsibility for the just and equitable wellbeing of all the inhabitants of this planet?